 30 Jan Fateh Moudarres

 In his expressionistic idiom reality is mixed with fiction.
-The heroes are taken both from the present and from ancient civilisations, and are both nameless peasants and legendary figures.
+The heroes are taken both from the present and from ancient civilizations, and are both unknown peasants and legendary figures.
 Their square-shaped heads recall those of Assyrian statuary, and those of the figures in Palmyrene frescos, and also of early Christian iconography.

 These characters are enriched with warm and vibrant colours and executed in a variety of ways, sometimes with dense application of paint, sometimes scratched, or stippled, or with the addition of sand.
 Often a specific group of colours, such as red and black, or white and fawn, will dominate the painting.
 Growing up Fateh Moudarres spent much time in the countryside, but the agricultural crisis of the 1960s forced him to relocate to Damascus.
 The city at that time was experiencing a period of unprecedented growth and fast becoming an increasingly cramped and hostile environment in which to live.
 These conditions were compounded by the political and social unrest sweeping the Arab World.
 Against this backdrop Moudarres, along with several his artist contemporaries, often sought to depict the everyday people and the problems they encountered.